tmaasen/nutritional-psychiatry-database/docs/methodology.md

 6. **Expert Review**: Validation by subject matter experts
 7. **Quality Scoring**: Assigning confidence ratings to all data points

+## Research-Driven Schema Design

+Our expanded schema is informed by current nutritional psychiatry research, particularly:

+### Dietary Pattern Recognition
+Based on Marx et al. (2021), we now track dietary patterns rather than just isolated nutrients.
+The SMILES trial and similar interventions demonstrate that whole dietary patterns like the Mediterranean diet show stronger associations with mental health outcomes than individual nutrients alone.

+### Inflammatory Potential
+Research by Firth et al. (2019) highlights the role of inflammation in the diet-mental health relationship.
+Our inflammatory index provides a simplified approximation of a food's inflammatory potential based on its nutrient profile.

+### Neural Pathway Targeting
+Recent work on nutritional psychiatry has identified specific neural pathways affected by diet.
+Our schema now tracks impacts on pathways like BDNF signaling, neuroplasticity, and oxidative stress.

+### Contextual & Individual Factors
+The field increasingly recognizes that nutrient effects are context-dependent.
+Our schema now captures:
+- Temporal effects (time of day consumption)
+- Food combination effects (nutrient synergies)
+- Preparation method effects
+- Population-specific variations

 ## Data Sources

+## Multi-Source Data Integration Approach

+Our enhanced methodology incorporates multiple authoritative data sources with intelligent prioritization:

+### OpenFoodFacts Integration
+We now incorporate OpenFoodFacts as a complementary data source to address gaps in USDA data, particularly for:
+- International foods not well-represented in USDA
+- Brain-specific nutrients often missing from standard databases
+- Processing level information (NOVA classification)
+- Additional bioactive compounds

+### Source Prioritization Strategy
+For each food entry, data is merged from multiple sources using a confidence-based prioritization system:
+1. **Standard Nutrients**: USDA > OpenFoodFacts > Literature > AI-generated
+2. **Brain Nutrients**: Literature > USDA > OpenFoodFacts > AI-generated
+3. **Bioactive Compounds**: Literature > OpenFoodFacts > USDA > AI-generated
+4. **Mental Health Impacts**: Literature > AI-generated

+This hierarchical approach ensures we use the most reliable source for each data component.

 ### USDA FoodData Central